1982–83 South Pacific cyclone season: Severe Tropical Cyclone Tomasi

 During March 27, the FMS started to monitor a depression that had developed, within a trough of low pressure about 235 km to the northeast of Penrhyn in the Northern Cook Islands.
 Over the next couple of days, the system moved south-westwards and passed about 140 km to the southeast of Penhryn, as it gradually developed into a tropical cyclone.
 The depression was subsequently named Tomasi by the FMS during March 29, after it had developed into a Category 1 tropical cyclone on the Australian scale.
 After the system was named, Tomasi went through a period of rapid intensification, with an eye appearing on visible satellite imagery during that day.
 It was also classified as a Category 3 severe tropical cyclone, before a tropical cyclone alert was issued by the FMS for Niue at around 23:08 UTC (11:08 FST, March 30).

 During the next day, Tomasi continued to intensify and move south-westwards, while the alert for Niue was upgraded to a gale warning.
 Early on March 31, the NPMOC reported that the cyclone had peaked with 1-minute sustained winds of 100 kn, which made it equivalent to a Category 3 hurricane on the SSHWS.
-Tomasi subsequently turned and started to move southwards, as it passed about 165 km to the east of Niue.<ref name="Tomasi TCR"/ Later that day, the FMS reported that Tomasi had peaked as a Category 4 severe tropical cyclone, with 10-minute sustained winds of 100 kn.
+Tomasi subsequently turned and started to move southwards, as it passed about 165 km to the east of Niue.
+Later that day, the FMS reported that Tomasi had peaked as a Category 4 severe tropical cyclone, with 10-minute sustained winds of 100 kn.
 During April 2, the system started to rapidly weaken, with its high clouds being sheared away, before it degenerated into a mid latitude depression.
 Tomasi remnants moved towards the south-southeast, before it was last noted during April 5.
 Some minor damage to vegetation was reported in Niue, as a result of Tomasi.